nautobot/nautobot/nautobot/docs/development/core/model-checklist.md

         - Be sure to always call `super().clean()` as well!
     - _optional_ Define appropriate `verbose_name`/`verbose_name_plural` if defaults aren't optimal
 - Generate database schema migration(s) with `invoke makemigrations <app> -n <migration_name>`
-- _optional_ Add [data migration(s)](https://docs.djangoproject.com/en/stable/topics/migrations/) to populate default records, migrate data from existing models, etc.
+- _optional_ Add [data migration(s)](https://docs.djangoproject.com/en/stable/topics/migrations/#data-migrations) to populate default records, migrate data from existing models, etc.
     - Remember: data migrations must not share a file with schema migrations or vice versa!
-    - Specify appropriate migration dependencies (for example, against another app that you're using models from)
+    - Specify appropriate migration dependencies (for example, against another app that you're using models from).
+If you're retrieving models in a data migration with `apps.get_model("app_label.model_name")`, your migration should have a dependency that ensures the model is in the desired state before your migration runs.
+This may only require a dependency on the migration where that model was created or, if a specific field is required on the referenced model, the migration where that field was introduced.
 - _optional_ Enhance `ConfigContext` to be assignable by new Device-related model
     - Update ConfigContextQuerySet, ConfigContextFilterSet, ConfigContext forms, edit and detail views and HTML templates
 - _optional_ Expose any new relevant Python APIs in `nautobot.apps` namespace for App consumption